Image by Calle Montes Getty Images

 Pushy, expensive guides are available – but you don’t really need one as Pramod Chandra’s A Guide to the Elephanta Caves, widely for sale, is more than sufficient.

-The ferries dock at the end of a concrete pier, from where you can walk or take the miniature train (₹10) to the stairway (admission ₹10) leading up to the caves.
-It’s lined with souvenir stalls and patrolled by pesky monkeys.
-Wear good shoes.
+The ferries dock at the end of a concrete pier, from where you can walk or take the miniature train (₹10) to the stairway leading up to the caves (it’s lined with souvenir stalls and patrolled by pesky monkeys).
+A passenger tax (₹5) is also charged.
+Wear good shoes (those opting to walk are looking at 1.2km).
+Doli-carriers charge ₹1200 to carry up the aged or disabled.